oracle-livelabs/weblogic/weblogic-to-oci/migrate-app-db-atp-datapump/migrate-app-db-atp-datapump.md

     </copy>
     ```

-    Copy the full printed output to clipboard.
+5. Copy the full printed output to clipboard.

-    In the OCI web console:
+6. In the Oracle Cloud Console:

     - Under **User -> User Settings**.
     - Click **API Keys**.